openvinotoolkit/nncf/docs/compression_algorithms/post_training/Quantization.md

 NNCF provides an advanced Post-Training Quantization algorithm, which consists of following techniques:

-1) MinMaxQuantization - Analyzes model and inserts extra quantization layers are calibrated using the small subset.
+1) MinMaxQuantization - Analyzes model and inserts extra quantization layers calibrated on a small subset.
 2) FastBiasCorrection or BiasCorrection - Reduces the bias errors between the quantized layers and the corresponding original layers.